 Manoosh Samiei

-I did my masters at McGill in Electrical and Computer Engineering, where I was advised by James J. Clark.
-My master's research was on modeling visual attention and distraction, which is closely related to the saliency prediction, in visual search tasks using deep learning and eye tracking data.
+I did my masters at McGill in Electrical and Computer Engineering , under the supervision of Prof. James J. Clark.
+I researched visual attention and distraction during visual search tasks, using deep learning and eye-tracking data to predict saliency.

 Email / LinkedIn / Google Scholar / Twitter / Github